Squidiis/Shiro/README.md

     - Anime gif commands (kiss, hug and much more) uses all the [tenor API](https://tenor.com/gifapi/documentation)
     - Anime meme command with the [reddit API](https://www.reddit.com/dev/api/)

+* Statistics system
+    - Message Leaderboard system (The top 15 users who have written the most messages in an interval determined by the server owner are presented on a leaderboard)
+    - Invite Leaderboard system (The top 15 users who invite the most users in an interval determined by the server owner are presented on a leaderboard)
+    - Leaderboard roles to reward users who have reached a certain place (Message and Invite Leaderboard have their own roles, each place can also be filled with an individual role)

 ## 📝 Requirements

 - [mysql-connector-python 8.1.0](https://pypi.org/project/mysql-connector-python/)